 Courtesan Wines.
 For founder and owner Bridget Raymond, producing her own wines is deeply rooted in her own upbringing.
 Growing up in the Oakville/Rutherford part of the Napa Valley her family home was surrounded by vineyards, her family grew grapes, and she fondly recalls her childhood playing among the vines, grape fights in the vineyards with her brother and even one day building a mud bath in their yard, trying to recreate a Calistoga mud bath experience for her mother.
 And often biking down to La Luna Market on Rutherford Cross Road.
 Back then the only winery operating near her house was Caymus.

 Fast forward many years from her initial introduction to making wine which was helping stomp grapes as a child, Bridget attended both Napa Valley College and the University of California Davis extension to study winemaking and supplement what she had already learned from family and friends; she additionally holds a marketing degree.
-She has worked at several wineries in the valley over the years, made wine in Italy and in addition to her focus on her own wines, also consults for select clients.
+She has worked at several wineries in the valley over the years, made wine in Italy, was a winemaker for several years at Naked Wines, and in addition to her focus on her own wines, also consults for several clients.
 In 2004 she created the first vintage of Courtesan Wines.

 Today she hand-crafts several labels, her primary wines are the Courtesan Cabernet Sauvignon focusing on Oakville.
 She produces multiple Courtesan wines – all with the same label but differentiated by their color – primarily the blue, red and purple mask labels.
 The Courtesan Blue Mask focuses on a Cabernet Sauvignon from Oakville, the Purple Mask is a wine made from the same vineyard sites but is a barrel selection for the final blend and the Red Mask Reserve is an Oakville and Atlas Peak Cabernet Sauvignon blend.